soldanithiago/TacLifeSupport/README.md

 This is a collection of common software utilities used throughout my Kerbal Space Program mods.

+Source code for Background resources and other utilities that this mod uses can be found here: https://github.com/JPLRepo/REPOSoftTechKSPUtils
 For support please refer to the KSP forum thread and raise an issue here on GitHub.

 License